 My other passion is sharing information that helps others manage their chronic symptoms and who desires health.
 I even wrote the book on restoring your health from celiac disease, Dear Gluten, It’s Not Me, It’s You.

-Wherever you are on the gluten spectrum – from celiac disease or a gluten sensitivity to an autoimmune disorder or wheat allergy – I am here for you.
+Wherever you are on the gluten spectrum – from celiac disease or gluten sensitivity to an autoimmune disorder or wheat allergy – I am here for you.
 Everyone in the gluten-free community is welcome here!

 XO,